Last updated on September 17th, 2023

 However, skiing is not the only reason to visit one of these places.
 They look so magical with all the snow and frost.
 You can just book a stay in a chalet or apartment and enjoy winter walks and fresh mountain air while staying for a few days.
 The developed infrastructure will allow you to eat daily in the national Montenegrin restaurants, use the ski lifts, hire an English-speaking instructor, book a ride on snowmobiles and take a steam bath in a real classic bathhouse.

 Go Sightseeing in That Part Where It’s Warm

-If for some reason you are not interested to go to Montenegro mountains, then visit the coast.
+If you are not interested to go to the Montenegro mountains, then visit the coast.
 It offers so much for sightseeing.
 A nice bonus will be no lines and free admission to many places wherein summer you are supposed to pay.
 Like Kotor Wall or Lovcen National Park, for example.

 Be sure to visit the Old Town of Budva and Kotor, Porto Montenegro in Tivat with its gorgeous hotel (where you can stop by for lunch or a drink), ancient fortresses in Herceg Novi or ancient monasteries located in the mountains like Ostrog and Podmaine in Budva.